 The ACE program completion link will be available in eServices from February to June of the current school year.
 It takes about 15-20 minutes to complete the online completion form.
 Details are available on CAP's ACE teachers' page.
 You should receive student ACE certificates and a teacher plaque no later than 3 weeks from the date you submit your completion form.

-Please email firstname.lastname@example.org if you have success stories you wish to share, such as improvments in test scores, or a story about how the ACE Program impacted a student, your class, or even you as a teacher.
+Please email email@example.com if you have success stories you wish to share, such as improvments in test scores, or a story about how the ACE Program impacted a student, your class, or even you as a teacher.
+It is important that you try to garner media support for the extra activities you provide to your students.
+If you get such media coverage, please send us a link and any photos, etc. to firstname.lastname@example.org.

 What happens if I do not complete the program?